 - Music apps to solidify & enhance learning

 Students at Rising Star often collaborate with other students in duets, trios, or even quartets.
 This is a great time to develop new friendships and learn to play well with others!
 Carrie’s personal favorite: pieces for one piano, three players.
 So fun!!

-For the Christmas 2016 recital, family members performed together with their students on additional instruments, including guitar, drums, flute, jingle bells, and vocals.
+For one Christmas recital, family members performed together with their students on additional instruments, including guitar, drums, flute, jingle bells, and vocals.
 Family collaboration is the BEST!

-There are two annual recitals for Rising Star students, a singalong at Christmas and the spring recital in June.
-Often the Christmas recital has been held at a local retirement facility to spread some holiday cheer.
-The year-end June recital is more formal and is usually held at a local church where there is adequate seating and a beautiful piano.
+There are two annual recitals for Rising Star students, a casual gathering at Christmas and the formal-but-friendly spring recital in June.
+Christmas recitals may be held at a local retirement facility or restaurant, or in a cozy place for a PJ party.
+The year-end June recital is usually held at a local church where there is adequate seating and a beautiful piano.
 Carrie endeavors to keep both recitals relaxed and fun, making sure students are well-prepared and confident in their pieces.